gpstar81/GPStarAudio-Serial-Library/README.md

 | TX2/RX2 | TX2/RX2 | Alternative serial communication port used for debugging. |
 | TEST |  | A button located on the lower right corner of the board.
 Pressing this button will play the first track on the micro SD card. |

-## Configuration file
+## Configuration file and syntax usage
 A configuration file is not required.
-However you can configure some settings by placing a `GPStarAudio.ini` configuration file into the root of the micro SD card.
-An example file can be found in this repository.
-If a configuration file is not found on the micro SD card the default settings are used.

-Many options can be set, such as the default output amplifier gain, serial communication baud rate, LED settings and to how the trigger pins handle playback.
+However you can configure many settings by placing a GPStarAudio.ini configuration file into the root of the Micro SD Card.
+Many options can be set, such as the default volume, serial communication baud rate, LED settings and to how customising the GP action pins for how they handle playback.

+A example file can be found in this repository.
+When no configuration file is present on the Micro SD Card, then GPStar Audio XL will revert to all the standard default settings.

-The syntax of the file is very simple, using enclosed square brackets to setup configuration areas.
+The syntax of the file is very simple which use enclosed square brackets to setup configuration areas.
+Example syntax is as follows:

 **[gpstarconfig]:** This area can set the general settings of the board.
 If none of these settings exist in the ini file, then the system will default to the default settings for each option.